gamemanual0/gm0/source/docs/hardware-basics/motor-guide/choosing-motor.rst

 :term:`goBILDA’s 5202 Series Yellow Jacket Motors <Yellow Jacket Motor>`.

 Any of these “standard” gearboxes are more robust than spur gearboxes.
 Like the spur gearboxes, the gearboxes from different vendors, while not interchangeable, are very comparable in terms of robustness.
+Once again, the main thing to consider here is your desired reduction, your desired motor connections, and your desired output :term:`shaft
-Once again, the main thing to consider here is your desired reduction, your desired motor connections, and your desired output :term:`shaft` type.
+<Shaft>` type.

 * **goBILDA Yellow Jacket** has the most varied selection of gearbox ratios with too many to list here, but utilize the rather uncommon bullet connection for power.
-  The output :term:`shaft` is a :term:`6mm D-shaft <Shaft>`.
+  The output :term:`shaft <Shaft>` is a :term:`6mm D-shaft <Shaft>`.
 * **REV HD Hex Planetary motor** - This motor comes only in a 20:1 ratio, but uses the same connections (:term:`JST-VH`) as the :term:`REV Expansion <Expansion Hub>` and Control hub for power which means no adapter cables.
   The output shaft is a :term:`5mm hex shaft <Shaft>`.
-  REV :term:`Ultrahex` has a 5mm hex :term:`bore` running through the middle of a :term:`1/2” hex shaft <Shaft>`, which makes adapting this motor to any length of :term:`Ultrahex`, and by extension, :term:`1/2” hex shaft <Shaft>` very easy.
+  REV :term:`UltraHex` has a 5mm hex :term:`Bore` running through the middle of a :term:`1/2” hex shaft <Shaft>`, which makes adapting this motor to any length of :term:`UltraHex`, and by extension, :term:`1/2” hex shaft <Shaft>` very easy.
-  The ratio of the :term:`HD Hex motor` is 20:1.
+  The ratio of the :term:`HD Hex Motor` is 20:1.
 * **Andymark NeveRest Orbital** motors come in two :term:`ratios <Gear Reduction>`, 3.7:1 and 20:1.
-  The output shaft is a :term:`6mm D-shaft <Shaft>`, and like all :term:`NeveRest motors <NeveRest motor>` use the :term:`Anderson PowerPole` to connect to power.
+  The output shaft is a :term:`6mm D-shaft <Shaft>`, and like all :term:`NeveRest motors <NeveRest Motor>` use the :term:`Anderson PowerPole` to connect to power.
   This connector is perhaps the most robust of the ones listed here.